This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Psychological or emotional abuse occurs when a carer causes you emotional pain or stress.
 A carer may be a family member or a person that is responsible for taking caring of you.
 The carer may insult, threaten, humiliate, or harass you through words or actions.
 He may also ignore you or isolate you from family members, friends, or your daily activities.
 Your rights may be ignored, limited, or taken from you even if you can think and act for yourself.
 Psychological abuse can happen in your own home, the carer's home, or a facility, such as a nursing home.

 Follow up with your doctor as directed:

 Write down your questions so you remember to ask them during your visits.

 Rest when you feel it is needed.
-Tell your primary healthcare provider if you have trouble sleeping.
+Tell your healthcare provider if you have trouble sleeping.

 - Report psychological abuse: It may be hard to report psychological abuse, but it is very important.
-Caregivers can help you if you are at risk for or are a victim of psychological abuse.
+Healthcare providers can help you if you are at risk for or are a victim of psychological abuse.

 - You have problems sleeping.

 - You cannot get to your next office visit.

 - You have new signs and symptoms.